 This post may contain affiliate links.
 Please read our disclosure policy.

-This mini pecan pie features a tender, buttery shortbread crust filled with a sweet, nutty pecan filling that bakes up golden and gooey.
+This mini pecan pie features a tender, buttery shortbread crust filled with a sweet, nutty pecan filling that bakes up golden and delicious.
 It’s a simple, classic dessert that delivers all the flavor of a traditional pecan pie in a perfectly sized portion for one or two people.

 Why You’ll Love This Recipe